asamborski/grumbl/secondary_user_stories.md

 # Secondary User Stories

 ## Sentiment Analysis
 As a user viewing a dish with reviews, I want to get a sense for the general consensus or feeling toward this dish.
 I can do this by looking at the sentiment icon above the dish's reviews.
-This icon will indicate reviewer's felings about the dish on a scale of completely negative to completely positive.
+This icon will indicate reviewers' felings about the dish on a scale of completely negative to completely positive.

 ## Locating Food: Filtering Options
 As a user, when I query a certain dish, I'd like to be able to specify how I'd like the results to be displayed.